navis-cs/apron/README.md

 # apron
-The Apron helps to get all the stuff lined up and ready to be lifted
+The apron is the area were the crane is boarded and where specials are loaded or discharged.